 - Cumulative Wealth (Today's Dollars) - The cumulative wealth is the simulated 50th percentile value of the portfolio at the end of each year.

-Note: Funds are withdrawn from the plan in the following order Income, RMD, Taxable, Tax Deferred & Tax Exempt.
+For Goal-Based plans funds are withdrawn from the plan in the following order Income, RMD, Taxable, Tax Deferred & Tax Exempt.

 For Safe Savings rate plans funds are contributed to the plan in the following order Tax-Exempt, Tax-Deferred & Taxable.